ROCm/hipBLASLt/docs/installation.rst

 Prerequisites
 =============

-* A ROCm enabled platform, for more information refer to `ROCm Documentation <https://rocm.docs.amd.com/>`_.
+* A ROCm enabled platform.
+For more information refer to `ROCm Documentation <https://rocm.docs.amd.com/>`_.
 * A compatible version of hipBLAS

 Installing prebuilt packages